Prevent Friction Loss in Fire Hoses

 The Hand Method

 When you know hose size and gpm, you can use what’s known as the Hand Method to arrive at a rough estimate of friction loss.
 The Hand Method⁷ requires you to memorize the gpm for your nozzle (fog or smooth bore).
+It’s not your standard friction loss formula, but it still gets the job done.

 Assign each gpm setting to a finger: 95 gpm to your thumb, 125 gpm for your index, 150 gpm for middle, 175 gpm for ring finger and 200 gpm for your pinkie.